 Can You Put a Camera in a Nursing Home?

-Not every nursing home allows these cameras, however.
-Nursing home administrators may not want to use them, fearing the cameras invade the privacy of staff members and other residents.
+However, not every nursing home allows these cameras, fearing the cameras invade the privacy of staff members and other residents.

 What States Allow Cameras in Nursing Homes?

-As of 2022, 14 states allow private cameras in nursing homes.
+As of 2024, more than a dozen states allow private cameras in nursing homes.

 - Connecticut